Published Date: Oct 30th, 2019

 The seasonal change will start from the week beginning 18 November 2019, and two-weekly collections will resume during the week starting 9 March 2020.

-Having less garden waste in brown bins over the winter means bin collection lorries are not full, and that the council has the opportunity to reduce operating costs and maximise the use of resources, while reducing its environmental impact.
+Having less garden waste in brown bins over the winter means bin collection lorries are not full, and the council has the opportunity to reduce operating costs and maximise the use of resources while reducing its environmental impact.

 Residents can visit Fife Council's website www.fife.gov.uk/bincalendar to check their collection days.